SunkenLace/Pets-Enhanced-Mod-Content-Pack-Guide/PropertyInfo.md

     "24": [ 3.5, -10, 1 ]
   }
 ```
-Each key in the HatOffset dictionary follows a set of rules that help facilitate the process of iterating through each frame individually:
+Each key within the HatOffset dictionary follows this format:

 ```js
 "frame": [ xOffset, yOffset, direction]
 ```
-* <b>"frame":</b> The specific frames these instructions are meant for.
+* <b>"frame":</b> A comma-separated list of frames (e.g., "1, 2", "24").
+This indicates the frames to which the offset values apply.
   <br>Example: <code>"12, 21"</code> means that these instructions are meant for when the pet's current frame is either "12" or "21".</br>

-* <b>xOffset:</b> Represents the horizontal offset relative to the pet's sprite center.
+* <b>xOffset:</b> The horizontal offset relative to the pet's sprite center (in pixels).
   <br>Example: <code>-12.5</code> means "Twelve and a half" pixels to the left relative to the center of the pet's sprite.</br>

-* <b>yOffset:</b> Represents the vertical offset relative to the pet's sprite center.
+* <b>yOffset:</b> The vertical offset relative to the pet's sprite center (in pixels).
   <br>Example: <code>-12.5</code> means "Twelve and a half" pixels higher relative to the center of the pet's sprite.</br>

   <em>*This is because the vertical axis is inverted, this means that negative numbers translate to higher altitudes in-game.</em>

-* <b>direction:</b> The direction the hat should be facing at this frame.
+* <b>direction:</b> The direction the hat should face (0: North, 1: East, 2: South, 3: West).
-  <br>Example: <code>1</code> means that the hat should be facing East at this current frame.</br>

-  <em>*Directions (in-game) are writen as numbers, this means that `0` is North, `1` is East, `2` is South and `3` is West.</em>

 ### HatOffsetModel
 A HatOffsetModel offers a pre-made solution for people that don't want to write a HatOffset dictionary themselves.
+These models are based on the hat offset configurations of vanilla dog and cat breeds.

 ```js
 "HatOffsetModel": "dog4"
 ```
-There are quite a few HatOffsetModels available to use, as they are based on vanilla dog/cat breeds HatOffsets:
+<b>Available HatOffsetModels:</b>

  * <code>cat</code>